syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/007_Template_functions_of_syslog-ng.md

 192.168.1.1 address equals to: 192=C0, 168=A8, 1=01, 1=01, or C0A80101,
 which is 3232235777 in decimal representation.

-**NOTE:** This template function is available only if the convertfuncs module has been loaded.
+This template function is available only if the convertfuncs module has been loaded.
 {: .notice--primary}